 Intermediate acting insulin

-This type of insulin acts like basal insulin, it is absorbed slower, extending the duration of its effect.
-It is administered once or twice a day and is specially used to control the blood glucose level during the night, fasting or between meals.
-It is normally combined with fast-acting insulins.
+This type of insulin acts like basal insulin: it is absorbed slower, extending the duration of its effect.
+It is dispensed once or twice a day and it is specially used to control the blood glucose level during the night, while fasting or between meals.
+It is usually combined with fast-acting insulins.